 Bandwidth and request prices for some billing regions are slightly higher.
 If most of your site's traffic were in these other regions instead, then at the above traffic levels your bandwidth and request usage charges would still fall below the monthly minimum and we would charge you $50 for that month.

 NOTE: If you're using Fastly for content delivery via Heroku's cloud development services, see Fastly's Heroku add-ons pricing plan for additional details.

 When we charge you for Fastly services

 Fastly bills in arrears, not in advance, meaning that we bill you for services after you've used them, not before.
 For example, if you sign up for and start using Fastly services in January, the bill you receive in February reflects January's charges and services, your March bill reflects February's charges services, and so forth.

 If you ever cancel your account, you'll be billed for any outstanding charges accrued through the day you canceled, or at least the monthly minimum, whichever amount is greater.

 Reviewing the charges to your account

-Billing and invoice information that appears by default when you click the billing tab.
-The Overview & Invoices summary lists the current month-to-date bandwidth you've used and the associated charges, followed by the charges you've incurred for requests for the current month.
-The bottom of the summary displays the grand total dollar amount owed for the month-to-date.
+The billing invoice summary includes the overall bandwidth you used and the associated charges, followed by the charges you incurred for requests.
+The bottom of the summary displays the grand total dollar amount owed for the dated month.

 Printing account use details